bparticle/er301-hub/content/docs/lojik/turing.md

 <md-img src="lojik/turing.png" alt=""></md-img>

-Basically just a register with a scale quantizer in front of it, ideal for quickly generating V/Oct sequences.
+A specialized version of the `register` unit with a built in scale quantizer.
+See `register` for more details.